Facebook Twitter

 There is an ancient font that now stands in the churchyard at Asperton, Herefordshire, and it was in this font that a lady called Katherine Grandison was christened.

-This Katherine, Countess of Salisbury, is locally affirmed to be the lady who dropped her garter at a Court Ball in 1349 when dancing with King Edward III.
+This Katherine, Countess of Salisbury, is locally affirmed to be the lady whose garter slipped from her leg at a Court Ball in 1349 whilst dancing with King Edward III.

-Tradition says that to cover the lady's embarrassment King Edward picked up the garter, and with the words, 'Honi soit qui mal y pense', (roughly translated as 'shame on anyone who thinks evil of this'), buckled it on to his leg.
+Tradition says that to cover the lady’s embarrassment King Edward picked up the garter, and with the words, ‘Honi soit qui mal y pense’, (roughly translated as ‘shame on anyone who thinks evil of this’), buckled it on to his own leg.
+The phrase remains the motto of the Order.

 This seems an odd thing to say, even for those far off days, and surprising that the dropping of a garter would ruffle the modesty of a fourteenth century lady of the court.

-The true significance behind this well-known story may lie in the fact that the 'garter' was the badge of a witch and Edward's action saved Katherine from certain death for sorcery!
+The true significance behind this well-known story may well lie in the fact that the ‘garter’ was widely recognised as the badge of a high priestess, or witch, and Edward’s action could therefore have saved Katherine from certain charges of sorcery!

-What a 'good' king Edward was …certainly brave, as dealing with a witch could have terrible consequences in those days!
+What a ‘good’ king Edward was then …certainly brave, as dealing with a witch could have terrible consequences at a time when the Inquisition was raging across the rest Europe!

-Today the Order consists of Her Majesty the Queen, Sovereign of the Order, His Royal Highness The Prince of Wales and 24 Knight Companions.
+Today the Order is strictly limited and includes Her Majesty the Queen, Sovereign of the Order, His Royal Highness The Prince of Wales and 24 Knight Companions.